Malik-BA/Malik-BA/README.md

 - API requirement analysis examples
 - Process improvement case studies

-These repositories are designed to demonstrate **how I think and analyse problems**, not to showcase software development.
+These repositories are designed to demonstrate **how** I think and analyse problems, *not* to showcase software development.

 ---